 The fragmentation procedures for the one-to-one mode are optional and may be negotiated between the local and remote PEs through signalling or may be provisioned at both the PEs.
-These procedures do not apply to Port mode.
+These procedures do not apply to many-to-one mode.